Bryan De La Cruz Player Props: Marlins vs. Braves

 Bryan De La Cruz At The Plate

-- De La Cruz is batting .253 with five doubles, two home runs and six walks.
+- De La Cruz is hitting .250 with five doubles, two home runs and six walks.

-- In 53.8% of his 26 games this season, De La Cruz has picked up at least one hit.
-He's also had six multi-hit games.

-- In five games this season (19.2%), De La Cruz has picked up an RBI, including two games with multiple runs batted in.
+- De La Cruz has driven in a run in five games this year (18.5%), including two games with multiple runs batted in.

-- He has scored at least one run seven times this year (26.9%), including one multi-run game.
+- In seven of 27 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.